First Corinthians 11:2–16 . . .

 Propriety in Worship

-Apostle Paul begins a new section in his letter — chapters 11 through 14 — that highlights his concern for how God's people conduct themselves in a church worship setting.
-He'll discuss three primary issues: gender distinction (11:2–16, covered today), the Lord's Supper (11:17–34), and spiritual gifts (chapters 12 through 14).
+Apostle Paul begins a new section — chapters 11 through 14 — in this letter that highlights his concern for how God’s people conduct themselves in a church worship setting.
+He’ll discuss three primary issues: gender distinction (11:2–16, covered today), the Lord’s Supper (11:17–34, see Warren’s commentary), and spiritual gifts (chapters 12 through 14).

-In today's passage (11:2–16, see this passage below), we'll consider the roles of men and women in the church.
-By telling the Corinthians, "Honor your head," Paul shares four principles, in fifteen verses, that will guide them and us in understanding a woman's role in the church.
+In today’s passage (11:2–16, read this passage at the bottom of the page), we’ll consider the roles of men and women in the church.
+By telling the Corinthians, “Honor your head when worshiping,” Paul shares four principles, in fifteen verses, that will guide them and us in understanding a woman’s role in the church.
 The first of four principles is . . . .

-1) Honor your head for the sake of biblical teaching (vv.
-2–6) In these five verses, Paul is going to discuss the importance of "honoring your spiritual head."
-With that said, buckle your seatbelts; we're going in where angels fear to tread.
+1) Honor your head for the sake of biblical teaching — vv.
+2–6 (see this passage at the bottom of the page).
+In these five verses, Paul will discuss the importance of “honoring your spiritual head.”
+That said, buckle your seatbelts; we’re going in where angels fear to tread.

 In vv.
-3–6, Paul introduces the principle of headship and the appropriate response: "But I want you to realize that the head of every man is Christ, and the head of the woman is man, and the head of Christ is God."
-Introducing the basic premise that everyone has a "head" — that being a leader type not a body part — the word "head" is difficult to interpret because it can have three possible meanings: (1) prominence, (2) authority, or (3) source.
+3–6, Paul introduces “the principle of headship” and the appropriate response: “But I want you to realize that the head of every man is Christ, and the head of the woman is man, and the head of Christ is God” (v.
+3).
+Introducing the basic premise that everyone has a head — as being a leader type not a body part — the word “head” is difficult to interpret because it can have three possible meanings: (1) prominence, (2) authority, or (3) source.
 In most cases, the word carries the nuance of prominence.
-However, Paul narrows it down further to "preeminence" (noun: the fact of surpassing all others; superiority).
+However, Paul narrows it down further to “preeminence” (noun: the fact of surpassing all others; superiority).
 Thus, Paul seems to mean that just as the Son of God acknowledges the preeminence of the Father, and men acknowledge the preeminence of Christ; accordingly, women acknowledge the preeminence of men in a husband-wife relationship.
-But prominence in a relationship doesn't imply superiority or inferiority; certainly not in the relationship between the Father and the Son nor between men and women in the church.
+But prominence in a relationship doesn’t imply superiority or inferiority; certainly not in the relationship between the Father and the Son nor between men and women in the church.
 Simply understood: the head of a woman is man.

-To refuse to wear such a shawl would have been "disgraceful."
-For a woman to have her head uncovered in mixed company could catch the eyes of men, suggesting the offering of innuendoes of attraction, which in the worship setting then and today, could easily distract people from true worship.
+To refuse to wear such a shawl would have been disgraceful.
+For a woman to have her head uncovered in mixed company could catch the eyes of men, suggesting the offering of innuendos of attraction, which in the worship setting then and today could easily distract people from true worship.

-Must a Christian woman cover her head in a church's worship service today?
-Hopefully, that isn't how Paul would have us understand this passage.
-In Paul's day, the head covering was intended to display the woman's subordination to man, to Christ, and to the Father.
+Must a Christian woman cover her head during church worship service today?
+Hopefully, that isn’t how Paul would have us understand this passage.
+In his day, the head covering was intended to display the woman’ subordination to man, to Christ, and to the Father.

 In vv.
 11–12, there’s a wonderfully strong emphasis on the mutuality of men and women in marriage in the church.
 We can’t get along without each other; we’re mutually dependent on each other; we complement one another.
 This mutual dependence of man and woman is grounded in creation (v.
 12).